thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-telegram-bot.md

 Telegram provides a possibility to create Telegram Bots, which are considered as third-party applications.
 So, In this tutorial, we are going to demonstrate how you can create a Telegram Bot<br>
-and configure your rule engine to be able to send notifications to Telegram App using Rest API Call extension.
+and configure your ThingsBoard rule engine to be able to send notifications to Telegram App using Rest API Call extension.

 ## Use case

-In this tutorial we will implement the use case from the tutorial: [create & clear alarms](/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms/#use-case):
+This tutorial is based on the [create & clear alarms](/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms/#use-case) tutorial and it's use case.
+We will reuse the rule chain from above mentioned tutorial and will add few more rule nodes to integrate with Telegram

 Let's assume your device is using DHT22 sensor to collect and push temperature readings to ThingsBoard.
 DHT22 sensor is good for -40 to 80°C temperature readings.We want to generate Alarms if temperature is out of good range and send notifications to Telegram App when the alarm was created.